maker0101/Todoist_Clone/README.md

 ## What is this and who is it for ⭐

 This is a simplified Todoist clone built with React and Firebase.
-I've built it to practice React after finishing an online [introductory course on React on Scrimba](https://scrimba.com/learn/learnreact).
+I've built it while pursuing the [The Frontend Developer Career Path on Scrimba](https://scrimba.com/learn/frontend).

-It's a more _complex_ coding project than anything I've attempted previously, as I wanted to:
+It's a more _complex_ coding project than anything I've attempted previously (as of February 2022), as I wanted to:

 - Practice React under more _real-world_ conditions to find and push my limits.
 - Experience some of the pain points and needs of a growing codebase (e.g. managing state, organizing files, automated testing, ...).